MileHacker Logo

 Tour Buses & Boats

-• Petit Train de Biarritz: A small tourist train offers a guided tour of city sights.
+• Petit Train de Biarritz: A small tourist train offers a guided tour of the city sights.

-• Organized Bus Tours: Day trips cover inland villages or cross-border trips to the Spanish Basque Country.
+• Organized Bus Tours: Day trips cover inland towns or cross-border trips to the Spanish Basque Country.

 • Boat Taxis/Water: Small ferry boats cross Saint-Jean-de-Luz harbor; river tours in Bayonne offer sightseeing.